 • Dynamic Range Compression: What Is The Threshold Control?

 • Dynamic Range Compression: What Is The Ratio Control?

-Now onto the knee control of compressors.
+Now let’s move on to the knee control of compressors.

 First, it’s important to note that not all compressors will have an adjustable knee control.
-In fact, it’s actually a rather uncommon parameter.
+In fact, it’s a rather uncommon parameter.
 That being said, if you’re reading this article, you probably have (or at least know of) a compressor that has an adjustable knee control.

 With a hard knee, the compressor will act just as we’ve discussed thus far: no compression will happen unless the signal amplitude surpasses the threshold.
 At that point, the compressor will be fully active after the attack time.
 It will fully disengage as the signal drops back below the threshold after its release time.

 For more info on compressor attack and release times, check out my article Dynamic Range Compression: Attack & Release Controls.